Tpgainz/mariage-anissah-thomas/README.md

 - Add a way to change the language of the booklet
 - Add a selection of bible readings for each part of the mass

+## Contributing

+If you want to contribute to this project, please create a new branch and create a pull request.